andreivcodes/andreiv.com/src/content/projects/git.show.md

 ## Results

-Now developers can showcase their GitHub activity on Twitter without thinking about it.
+Now you can showcase your GitHub activity on Twitter without thinking about it.
 Pick a theme, set your update frequency, and your banner updates automatically.
 We all know you're proud of your contributions chart, so why not embrace it?